Ensembl/ensembl-hive/docs/advanced_usage/mpi.rst

 How to use MPI
 ==============

-        With this tutorial, our goal is to give insights on how to set up the Hive to run jobs using Shared Memory Parallelism (threads) and Distributed Memory Parallelism (MPI).
+        With this tutorial, our goal is to give insights on how to set up eHive to run jobs using Shared Memory Parallelism (threads) and Distributed Memory Parallelism (MPI).

 --------------